keymapperorg/KeyMapper/docs/contributing.md

 3. Change the version name and version code in `version.properties` in the develop branch to be one version ahead of the release branch.

 ##### For every release
-1. Manually edit CHANGELOG.md in the develop branch with *all* changes.
+1. Manually edit CHANGELOG.md **in the develop branch** with *all* changes.
+Cherry pick this into the release branch.
 2. Open the KeyMapper folder in a terminal and run `fastlane beta`.
+3. Squash and merge the release branch into master.
+Then delete the release branch.

 #### Production releases

 1. Check that all translations are merged.
 2. Credit the translators in the About screen in the app and in the index.md on the documentation website.
-3. Manually edit CHANGELOG.md with the *all* changes.
+3. Manually edit CHANGELOG.md **in the develop branch** with *all* changes.
+Cherry pick this into the release branch.
 4. Open the KeyMapper folder in a terminal and run `fastlane prod`.
 This will release the production build to the open-testing track on Google Play.
 Once it is approved by Google Play you must promote the release from open testing to the production track in Google Play.
 5. Squash and merge the release branch into master.
 Then delete the release branch.

 ### Code Style